 - To pass National Grid’s prequalification requirements, assisted by Kiwi

-* Energy limited assets participating in DC high+low will need to reserve additional headroom
+* Energy limited assets participating in Dynamic Containment high+low will need to reserve additional headroom

 ** Including 3rd-party controller latency

-We’re excited by the speed at which the energy market is changing, and we want to bring others with us.
-If you have assets that meet the criteria above, get in touch to find out more about our Kiwi Fruit and its accompanying platform, Kiwi Core – a best-in-class Virtual Power Plant software which brings the power of our rapid innovation to your desktop.
+We’re excited by the speed at which the energy market is changing and we want to bring others with us.
+If you have assets that meet the above criteria, get in touch to find out more about our Kiwi Fruit and its accompanying platform, Kiwi Core – a best-in-class Virtual Power Plant software that brings the power of our rapid innovation to your desktop.
 We can help you understand the new services that are launching so you are ahead of the game and ready to benefit from the rapidly changing energy landscape we see being shaped today.

 By Thomas Jennings, Head of Optimisation